-(a) Adopt and comply with State public health standards for food and beverage handling.
-The Tribe will allow, during normal hours of operation, inspection of food and beverage services in the Gaming Facility by State, county, or city health inspectors, whichever inspector would have jurisdiction but for the Gaming Facility being on Indian lands, in order to assess compliance with these standards, unless inspections are routinely made by an agency of the United States government to ensure compliance with equivalent standards of the United States Public Health Service.
-Any report or other writing by said State, county, city or federal health inspectors shall be transmitted within twenty-four (24) hours to the State Gaming Agency and the Tribal Gaming Agency.
-Nothing herein shall be construed as submission of the Tribe to the jurisdiction of those State, county, or city health inspectors, but any violations of the standards shall be treated as violations of this Compact and may serve as a basis to issue, pursuant to section 13.0, orders requiring corrective action, including an order to enjoin the food and beverage operations of the Gaming Facility where warranted to protect public health or safety.
+Adopt and comply with State public health standards for food and (a) beverage handling.
+The Tribe will allow, during normal hours of operation, inspection of food and beverage services in the Gaming Facility by State, County, or city health inspectors, whichever inspector would have jurisdiction but for the Gaming Facility being on Indian lands, in order to assess compliance with these standards, unless inspections are routinely made by an agency of the United States government to ensure compliance with equivalent standards of the United States Public Health Service.
+Any report or other writing by the State, County, city or federal health inspectors shall be transmitted within twenty-four (24) hours to the State Gaming Agency and the Tribal Gaming Agency.
+Nothing herein shall be construed as submission of the Tribe to the jurisdiction of those State, County, or city health inspectors, but any violations of the standards shall be treated as violations of this Compact and may serve as a basis to issue, pursuant to section 13.0, orders requiring corrective action, including an order to enjoin the food and beverage operations of the Gaming Facility where warranted to protect public health or safety.

 - (b) Adopt and comply with federal water quality and safe drinking water standards applicable in California.
-The Tribe will allow, during normal hours of operation, inspection and testing of water quality at the Gaming Facility by State, county, or city health inspectors, whichever inspector would have jurisdiction but for the Gaming Facility being on Indian lands, in order to assess compliance with these standards, unless inspections and testing are routinely made by an agency of the United States pursuant to federal law to ensure compliance with federal water quality and safe drinking water standards.
-Any report or other writings by said State, county, city or federal health inspectors shall be transmitted within twenty-four (24) hours to the State Gaming Agency and the Tribal Gaming Agency.
-Nothing herein shall be construed as submission of the Tribe to the jurisdiction of those State, county, or city health inspectors, but any violations of the standards shall be treated as violations of this Compact and may serve as a basis to issue, pursuant to section 13.0, orders requiring corrective action, including an order to enjoin the use or disposal of water at the Gaming Facility where warranted to protect public health or safety. - (c) Comply with the building and safety standards set forth in section 6.4.2. - (d) Adopt and comply with federal and state workplace and occupational health and safety standards.
-The Tribe will allow inspection of Gaming Facility workplaces by State inspectors, during normal hours of operation, to assess compliance with these standards, and consents to the jurisdiction of the State agencies charged with the enforcement of those laws, including the Division of Occupational Safety and Health, the Occupational Safety and Health Standards Board and Occupational Safety and Health Appeals Board, and of the courts of the State of California for purposes of enforcement.
+The Tribe will allow, during normal hours of operation, inspection and testing of water quality at the Gaming Facility by State, County, or city health inspectors, whichever inspector would have jurisdiction but for the Gaming Facility being on Indian lands, in order to assess compliance with these standards, unless inspections and testing are routinely made by an agency of the United States pursuant to federal law to ensure compliance with federal water quality and safe drinking water standards.
+Any report or other writings by the State, County, city or federal health inspectors shall be transmitted within twenty-four (24) hours to the State Gaming Agency and the Tribal Gaming Agency.
+Nothing herein shall be construed as submission of the Tribe to the jurisdiction of those State, County, or city health inspectors, but any violations of the standards shall be treated as violations of this Compact and may serve as a basis to issue, pursuant to section 13.0, orders requiring corrective action, including an order to enjoin the use or disposal of water at the Gaming Facility where warranted to protect public health or safety. - (c) Comply with the building and safety standards set forth in section 6.4.2. - (d) Adopt and comply with federal and State workplace and occupational health and safety standards.
+The Tribe will allow inspection of Gaming Facility workplaces by State inspectors, during normal hours of operation, to assess compliance with these standards, and consents to the jurisdiction of the State agencies charged with the enforcement of those laws, including the Division of Occupational Safety and Health, the Occupational Safety and Health Standards Board and Occupational Safety and Health Appeals Board, and of the courts of the State of California for purposes of enforcement; provided that there is no right to inspection by State inspectors where an inspection has been conducted by an agency of the United States pursuant to federal law during the previous calendar quarter and the Tribe has provided a copy of the federal agency's report to the State Gaming Agency within ten (10) days of the federal inspection.